lbarnis4b/adiganttest/web_gantt_native/doc/index.rst

 * History:

-  * ver: 2024-01-04:
-      * UPDATE: M2M fields for group by (use only first field), for exampe: associ

-  * ver: 2022-08-24:
-      * UPDATE: RTL and Pop up windows

-  * ver: up to Odoo 16
+  * ver: up to Odoo 17